 All payments for the house also went through Annie’s bank account.
 Annie later testified that this was because Kelly wanted to ensure that the house was seen as clearly belonging to her.

 The house, which Annie called “Verdun”, originally had a rooftop belvedere which no longer exists.
+Perhaps Kelly built this so that he could keep an eye on his family, as the Colton Street house would have been clearly visible from that height.
 Another neighbourhood talking point was a leadlight window facing the street featuring Kelly’s initials “RJK”.

 Upon completion of the house, which was just a few minutes walk from the Kelly family home in Carlton Street, the couple moved in and lived there until Kelly’s death in 1918.
 By this time the bailiffs had taken possession of the college and Kelly asked Annie that if anyone came to house, she was to tell them that he was her boarder.